Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 Marcus Smart Insights vs. the Heat

-- This season, Marcus Smart has made 4.1 field goals per game, which accounts for 7.2% of his team's total makes.
+- Smart has taken 9.9 shots per game this season and made 4.1 per game, which account for 8.3% and 7.2%, respectively, of his team's total.

-- He's connected on 1.9 threes per game, or 8.7% of his team's makes from beyond the arc this season.
+- He's made 1.9 threes per game, or 8.7% of his team's makes from beyond the arc this season.

-- Smart's Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Smart's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- On defense, the Heat have given up 109.8 points per contest, which is second-best in the NBA.
+- The Heat are the second-best defensive squad in the league, conceding 109.8 points per contest.

-- The Heat are the sixth-ranked team in the league, giving up 41.9 rebounds per contest.
+- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per game.

 Marcus Smart vs. the Heat